-- Modular arithmetic, fundamental theory of groups, rings, integral domains and fields. - Symmetry group of a plane figure, and basic concepts of cyclic groups. - Cosets of a group and its properties, Lagrange's theorem, and quotient groups.
+- Modular arithmetic, fundamental theory of groups, rings, integral domains, and fields. - Symmetry group of a plane figure, and basic concepts of cyclic groups. - Cosets of a group and its properties, Lagrange's theorem, and quotient groups.

-- Understand groups, and classify them as abelian, cyclic and permutation groups. - Explain the significance of the notion of cosets, normal subgroups and homomorphisms. - Understand the fundamental concepts of rings, subrings, fields, ideals and factor rings.
+- Appreciate ample types of groups present around us which explains our surrounding better, and classify them as abelian, cyclic and permutation groups. - Explain the significance of the notion of cosets, normal subgroups and homomorphisms. - Understand the fundamental concepts of rings, subrings, fields, ideals, and factor rings.